 As many of us have been forced to slow down the pace of our lives during the last few weeks, it has been reported that we are all becoming much more aware of the wildlife that we share our surroundings with.
 Nothing gives you a better opportunity to witness a multitude of birds, plants, mammals and insects than spending time on the water, or when walking beside it.

-Phil Horton, RYA Environment and Sustainability Manager, will be hosting an interactive forum next Friday (29 May) which aims to share and discuss how we can all work together to minimise our impacts on the environment.
+Phil Horton, RYA Environment and Sustainability Manager, hosted an interactive forum which aimed to share and discuss how we can all work together to minimise our impacts on the environment.
 The forum, A sustainable return to boating – capitalising on increased environmental awareness, is one of many online discussions that the RYA has hosted since the lockdown measures were announced.

 The forum is being held in partnership with The Green Blue, the environmental awareness programme created by the RYA and British Marine, who will be supporting the forum with free online resources which individuals, clubs and businesses can use.